rob5408/Cookie/README.md

 Cookie
 ======

-This project is only used to provide proof that cookies written in Mobile Safir for a domain are not accesible via a UIWebView in an iOS app.
+This project is only used to provide proof that cookies written in Mobile Safari for a domain are not accesible via a UIWebView in an iOS app.

 To run the test…